How Safe Is Regenerative Treatment? What the Research Shows

 - PRP Therapy: Research published in journals like The American Journal of Sports Medicine has shown that PRP injections are well-tolerated, with a very low rate of adverse effects.
 Most patients experience only mild soreness at the injection site, if anything.

-- Stem Cell Therapy: A growing body of clinical research supports the safety of using autologous adult stem cells for conditions like osteoarthritis, tendon injuries, and spinal issues.
+- Cellular Therapy: A growing body of clinical research supports the safety of using autologous bone marrow and fat containing stem cells for conditions like osteoarthritis, tendon injuries, and spinal issues.
 Complication rates are minimal when the procedure is performed by trained specialists in a clinical setting.

-In fact, the U.S. FDA has provided guidelines for the use of same-day, minimally manipulated stem cell procedures using a patient’s own cells—an approach used by many trusted regenerative clinics today.
+In fact, the U.S. FDA has provided guidelines for the use of same-day, minimally manipulated autologous PRP and cellular procedures—an approach used by many trusted regenerative clinics today.

 What About Long-Term Safety?